Coding Task 2 - Linked Lists

 • In the Pathfinding class you created, write a static method called findPath that takes in two Vector2D objects as parameters and returns a LinkedListNode of Vector2Ds.

-• This method should return the shortest valid path that takes it from the tile containing the first Vector2D object to the tile containing the location of the second Vector2D object.
+• This method returns a shortest valid path that travels from the tile containing the first Vector2D object to the tile containing the location of the second Vector2D object.

 • You may find it helpful to review the overview of the coordinate system in the task 1 handout.

-• If the Enemy's path LinkedListNode is null, it should use the findPath method from the Pathfinding class to generate a path from the Enemy's location to the Level's Player's location.
-This path should then be assigned to the enemy.
+• Compute a path: If the Enemy's path LinkedListNode is null, use the findPath method from the Pathfinding class to generate a path from the Enemy's location to the Level's Player's location.
+You have access to the player through the level object parameter.
+This path will then be stored in your instance variable (The same one controlled by setPath and getPath)

-• Otherwise, the Enemy's velocity should be set to move towards the tile at the head of the Enemy's path.
+• Travel along the path: If neither of the 2 previous conditions apply, the Enemy's velocity is set to move towards the tile at the head of the Enemy's path

-• The Enemy's velocity should have a magnitude (speed) of 2.0.
+• The Enemy's velocity must have a magnitude (speed) of 1.0

 Note: You can see feedback in Autolab for your testing utilities and tests without completing the programming portion of this task, but you must at least create the classes and methods that you test.
 You can "stub out" these methods by having them always return a fixed value, but they must exist so the grading code, and your tests, can compile and run.